LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 $ play
 ```

 It launches the Play console.
-There are several things you can do from the Play console, but let's start by running the application.
+There are several things you can do from the Play console, but let’s start by running the application.
 From the console prompt, type `run`:

 ```
 [todolist] $ run